fbpx Skip to Content

 I didn’t feel like hiding anymore.
 I still didn’t want all of the attention drawn to me, but I dabbled in a variety of exercises that year and was always working on something to keep myself healthy.

-I tried Zumba and cardio kickboxing classes, which majorly pushed me out of my comfort zone, but I enjoyed immensely!
+I tried Zumba and cardio kickboxing classes, which majorly pushed me out of my comfort zone, but I, shockingly, really enjoyed them!

-An instructor talked to me after class and asked me my story and recommended I look into teaching fitness.
+An instructor pulled me aside and talked to me after class one day, asking about my story.
+She recommended I look into teaching fitness classes.
 I was so flattered, but just put that into the back of my mind.

 I used my Fitbit all year, which really motivated me to move more throughout the day.